 An abject display from the big-money Brazilian.
 As is his wont, he dominated the ball in advanced positions, but his end product was beyond woeful, as a series of shots were sent into orbit.
 Despite those repeated failures, he rarely looked to get his teammates involved in play.

 Quite simply never got in sync with the rest of his team, as he was caught offside time and time again.
-However, he kept his cool to bury a second-half penalty that gave his side three points.
+However, he kept his cool to bury a second-half penalty that gave his side a vital three points.